The next gen consoles then and now – Revisited

 Calling Chime in every morning to put me back to sleep after I had finished running to the sign post and assigning every adventurer to the open behest I was met with the question, “Are you tired already, sire?”
 At first I felt like an emperor who had come down with mononucleosis.

 This gave way to my recitation of the few lines of Macbeth’s soliloquy I still recall.
-Tomorrow, and tomorrow, and tomorrow… The days had blended into each other and none of them seemed to matter at all. → I got served!
+Tomorrow, and tomorrow, and tomorrow… The days had blended into each other and none of them seemed to matter at all.
+I had become a reclusive king who did not want to speak with his subjects or even leave his room. → Start your journey now, my Lord.

 Peripheral Disdain